If you need some extra energy for your ride to work, an e-bike is the answer. Compared to a normal bike, however, there are additional considerations.

 For the most part, getting an e-bike on Cyclescheme is no different to a standard bicycle.
 You find your Cyclescheme Retailer, choose the e-bike that is best suited to you and your commute, and request a Certificate.

 Here’s the important part – the value of your Cyclescheme Certificate cannot exceed your scheme limit.
-This is set by your employer and tends to be £1,000.
-Luckily most employers allow you to chip in your own cash on top of your Certificate – so you can get the e-bike of your dreams.
+This is set by your employer - use the Cyclescheme calculator (in conjunction with your employer name/code) to check your employers limit.

 Choosing your e-bike